-Foxtons' team of dedicated professional 'Protographers' will then take photographs, create 360° tours, produce floorplans and write comprehensive property descriptions, all in just one visit.
+Foxtons' team of dedicated professional 'Protographers' will then take photographs, produce floorplans and write comprehensive property descriptions, all in just one visit.

 Step 5 Marketing your property

 To find your perfect buyer you need to give your property maximum exposure across a wide range of media.

 When you instruct Foxtons to sell your property you will automatically benefit from our unrivalled, comprehensive marketing package, including: exposure on our award winning website, full colour property details, email and SMS alerts and PR.

 Step 6 Accompanied viewings

-Our longer opening hours are essential to maximise viewing opportunities for your property - in fact 38% of our viewings are carried out after work and at weekends.
+Our longer opening hours are essential to maximise viewing opportunities for your property.
 Accompanied viewings also mean we can use our expertise to help sell your property.

-Our offices are open 9am-8pm Monday to Friday and 9am-5pm Saturdays, Sundays and Bank Holidays.
-In addition, our phone lines are open 8am-8pm, 7 days a week.
+Our offices are open Monday to Saturday.
+In addition, our phone lines are seven days a week.